Fahersto/Enterprise/README.md

 * Your compiler is either **MSVC** or **Clang**.
 * You target **64-bit architectures**.

-*Note: I have only personally tested building Enterprise with the Ninja, Unix Makefile, Visual Studio, and Xcode generators.*
+*Note: I personally test with Ninja, Visual
+Studio, and Xcode.*

 If you are unfamiliar with CMake but still wish to build Enterprise, I recommend installing [Visual Studio Code](https://code.visualstudio.com) and the